deeppavlov/DeepPavlov/docs/components/morphotagger.rst

 Training configuration
 ~~~~~~~~~~~~~~~~~~~~~~

-We distribute pre-trained models for Russian (ru\_syntagrus corpus)
+We distribute pre-trained models for 11 languages trained on Universal Dependencies data.
-and Hungarian language.
 Configuration files for reproducible training are also available in
 ``deeppavlov/configs/morpho_tagger/UD2.0``, for
 example